paulwinex/hqt/README.md

 ### Install:

-  - Install PySide or PyQt4 to default Python library or to Houdini python library
+  - Install PySide or PyQt4 to default Python library or to Houdini python library (for Houdini 13 only)

   - Copy hqt.py to PYTHONPATH or PATH.
 For example: